-The OWASP ASVS is widely known across the cybersecurity paradigm as a detailed list of security requirements and guidelines which can be used by developers, architects, security experts, tests and even consumers to design, build and test highly secure applications.First released in 2009, the ASVS aims at normalizing the overall coverage when it comes to verifying an application’s security using known and accepted standards.
+The OWASP ASVS is widely known across the cybersecurity paradigm as a detailed list of security requirements and guidelines that can be used by developers, architects, security experts, tests and even consumers to design, build and test highly secure applications.First released in 2009, the ASVS aims at normalizing the overall coverage when it comes to verifying an application’s security using known and accepted standards.
 The primary motives behind introducing ASVS in the first place were:

 ● Using it as a well-defined metric for application owners and developers who could verify the level of security their applications possessed.